openscad/openscad/README.md

     ./scripts/mingw-x-build-dependencies.sh

-Then, build OpenSCAD and package it to an installer:
+Note that this process can take several hours, as it uses the http://mxe.cc system to cross-build many libraries.
+After it is complete, build OpenSCAD and package it to an installer:

     ./scripts/release-common.sh mingw32